Mikoyan-Gurevich I-220: Design and development

-The I-222, or Samolet 3A, was similar to the I-221, but was powered by a 1104 kW Mikulin AM-39B-1 engine with a single TK-300B turbo-supercharger on the left side of the cowling.
+The I-222, or Samolyot 3A, was similar to the I-221, but was powered by a 1104 kW Mikulin AM-39B-1 engine with a single TK-300B turbo-supercharger on the left side of the cowling.
 The engine originally drove a three-bladed AV-5A propeller, but this was later replaced by a four-bladed AV-9L-26 unit.
 An intercooler for the turbo-supercharger was housed in a deep air duct underneath the fuselage near the leading edge of the wing.
 The outer wings and rear fuselage reverted to wooden construction, with the rear fuselage also being slightly lowered to improve rear visibility.
 Like the I-221, the I-222's cockpit was pressurized and air conditioned.
 Unlike the I-221, however, it was fitted with a bulletproof windscreen and bulletproof glass behind the pilot's head, all 64 mm thick, and 8 or 9 mm armor plates were added to the pressure bulkhead.
 The sliding canopy was reinforced with a heavy metal frame which reduced visibility, and fuel capacity was reduced by removing the fuselage tanks.
 Armament was the same as on the I-221, but with ammunition reduced to 80 rounds per gun.

-The I-224, or Samolet 4A, was similar to the I-222, but with several changes including moving the TK-300B turbo-supercharger to the right side and the pressurized cockpit changed to welded aluminum alloy construction instead of wood.
+The I-224, or Samolyot 4A, was similar to the I-222, but with several changes including moving the TK-300B turbo-supercharger to the right side and the pressurized cockpit changed to welded aluminum alloy construction instead of wood.
 The aircraft was powered by a 1052 kW Mikulin AM-39B engine driving a four-bladed AV-9L-22B propeller, and the intercooler air duct was made deeper.
 Fuel capacity was increased, as was ammunition with 100 rounds per cannon.

-The final development of Samolet A was the I-225, or Samolet 5A, was based on the original I-220, though unlike the previous variants it was not intended for high-altitude fighting.
+The final development of Samolyot A was the I-225, or Samolyot 5A, which was based on the original I-220, though unlike the previous variants it was not intended for high-altitude fighting.
 Powered by a 1750 hp Mikulin AM-42B engine driving a three-bladed AV-5A-22V propeller, and the underside of the cowling was deeper.
 The wings and pressurized cockpit were of all-metal construction, and the cockpit had improved instruments and controls.
 The cockpit was also armored with a 64 mm thick bulletproof windscreen, a rear glass slab of the same thickness, and a seat with 9 mm armor plating.
 Originally, only a single I-225 was ordered, though a second prototype was later ordered with a 1228 kW AM-42FB engine.